Find Affordable College Courses

 You’ll join some of the best and brightest minds around you if you attend Central Maine Community College.
 The school came in at #2 on this year’s Best Value Electromechanical Engineering Schools in the New England Region list.
 Central Maine Technical College is a small public school located in the rural area of Auburn.

-Central Maine Technical College undergraduate students pay an average of $6,744 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate student at Central Maine Technical College are $6,744 a year.
 Electromechanical Engineering Tech majors at Central Maine Technical College take out an average of $10,084 in student loans while working on their egree.

 Read More…